dotnet/installer/README.md

 This repo contains the source code for the cross-platform [.NET Core](http://github.com/dotnet/core) SDK.
 It aggregates the .NET Toolchain, the .NET Core runtime, the templates, and the .NET Core Windows Desktop runtime.
 It produces zip, tarballs, and native packages for various supported platforms.

-Looking for V2 of the .NET Core tooling?
+Looking for released versions of the .NET Core tooling?
 ----------------------------------------

-Download v2.0 of the .NET Core tools (CLI, MSBuild and the new csproj) at https://dot.net/core.
+Download released versions of the .NET Core tools (CLI, MSBuild and the new csproj) at https://dot.net/core.

-> **Note:** The master branch of the .NET Core SDK repo is based on a forthcoming version of the SDK and is pre-release.
-For production-level usage, use the
-> released version of the tools available at https://dot.net/core

 Found an issue?
 ---------------